atomone-hub/atom.one/submit-tx-securely.md

 ### 3. Create the transaction

-While the transaction can be created from either the **online** or the **offline computers**, the commands described below implies using the **online computer** because they have the `--gas` flag equals to `auto`, which requires a connection to estimate the gas cost of the transaction.
-If you prefer to use the **offline computer**, replace `auto` with an estimated amount of gas.
-On the other hand, the caveat of using the **oneline computer** is that you will have to safely copy the unsigned transaction over the offline computer for signing.
+You can create the transaction from either the **online** or the **offline computers**, with the caveat that you will have to safely copy the unsigned transaction over the offline computer for signing in case you used the online computer to generate it.
+You can generate all types of transactions using the CLI.
+The command is as follows:

 You can generate all types of transactions using the CLI.
 The command is as
 follows: